 Q: Is there a cost to replace an expired Wiscard?

-A: The Wiscard will be replaced for free within 60 days of the card expiration date.
+A: The Wiscard can be replaced for free beginning 60 days prior to the card expiration date.

 Q: How long will it take for me to obtain my new card?

 A: It only takes about 5 minutes to obtain your new ID; however, wait times can vary depending on the time of year and number of other customers.